-- (a) Reductions in force of regular faculty following a period of furloughs will first affect regular faculty on term appointments, followed by regular faculty on continuing appointments.
+- (1) (a) Reductions in forceIn an area identified for reduction(s), all adjunct faculty will be eliminated before the elimination of regular faculty-following a period of furloughs.
+A reduction-in-force of regular faculty will first affect regular faculty on term appointments in order of seniority (from least to greatest), followed by regular faculty on continuing appointments.
 Reductions will be made in order of seniority.
-For purposes of this Article, seniority will be measured from the faculty member's initial date of hire into a regular faculty position for the most recent period of continuous service.
-Any ties in seniority shall be resolved by the toss of a coin. - (b) Regular faculty members will receive at least one (1) quarter's notice of their layoff.

-23.4 Financial Emergencies.

-- 23.4.1 A financial emergency is defined as a sudden, catastrophic situation (including, but not limited to a natural disaster, public health crisis, or act of terror) that requires budget reductions of such a magnitude that the layoff of faculty is necessary and of such urgency that the procedures outlined in Section 23.3 cannot reasonably be followed. - 23.4.2 If the College determines that a financial emergency requires a reduction in force, the College will notify UFE by e-mail and US mail as soon as possible.
+For purposes of this Article, seniority (from least to greatest).
+Seniority will be measured from the faculty member's initial date of hire into a regular faculty position for the most recent period of continuous service.
+Any ties in seniority shallwill be resolved by the toss of a coin. - (2) Regular faculty who are identified for layoff may transfer to an open position established through the hiring process, or a position filled by an adjunct faculty member, in another area if the position is in an area for which the faculty member is qualified. - (3) Faculty may request within 30 (thirty) days a hearing with the Provost to appeal their layoff. - 23.3.4 Notice.
+Faculty who are identified for layoff will receive the following notice: - (a) Adjunct faculty on multi-year contracts will receive a minimum of three (3) months' notice of a layoff. - (b) Regular and administrative faculty members will receive at leasta minimum of one (1) quarter'syear's notice of theira layoff. - 23.4 Financial Emergencies. - 23.4.1 A financial emergency is defined as a sudden, catastrophic situation (including, but not limited to a natural disaster, public health crisis, or act of terror) that requires budget reductions of such a magnitude that the layoff of faculty is necessary and of such urgency that the procedures outlined in Section 23.3 cannot reasonably be followed. - 23.4.2 If the College determines that a financial emergency requires a reduction in force, the College will notify UFE by e-mail and US mail as soon as possible.
 The notice will include the reasons for the determination and the College's planned response.
-Any reduction in force that results from a financial emergency will, to the extent practical, follow the steps and timelines described in Section 23.3.
+Any reduction in force that results from a financial emergency will, to the extent practical, follow the steps and timelines described in Section 23.3. - 23.5 Re-Employment.

-23.5 Re-Employment.

 - 23.5.1 Regular faculty members who have been laid off for reasons of financial exigency or financial emergency shall be placed on a reemployment list.
 Faculty members may remain on the re-employment list for up to six (6) years from the date of layoff.
 The College will recall those faculty members in the reverse order of lay off prior to filling any vacancies through the hiring process. - 23.5.2 Faculty members are responsible for notifying the College of their current address while on the re-employment list.
-Faculty members will be notified of recall by e-mail and U.S. mail.
-Any faculty member who fails to accept an offer of re-employment with ten (10) working days of receipt of the offer shall be deemed to have declined the offer and shall be removed from the re-employment list. - 23.5.3 Any faculty member recalled from the re-employment list shall be placed at least at the same experience year as he or she occupied at the time of layoff. - 23.6 Grievances.
+Faculty members will be notified of recall by e-mail and U.S.US mail.
+Any faculty member who fails to accept an offer of re-employment with ten (10) working days of receipt of the offer shall be deemed to have declined the offer and shall be removed from the re-employment list. - 23.5.3 Any faculty Faculty member recalled from the re-employment list shall be placed at least at the same experience year as he or shethey occupied at the time of layoff. - 23.6 Grievances.
 Declarations of financial exigency or financial emergency, decisions to discontinue or reduce programs, and the scope of faculty reductions that result, are not subject to the grievance procedure.
 However, disputes regarding alleged violations of other expressed terms in this Article are subject to the grievance procedure.

-Article 24: GRIEVANCE PROCEDURE
+ARTICLE 24: GRIEVANCE PROCEDURE